JosephWoodall/turbo-barnacle/src/reinforcement_learning/README.md

 Hyperparameter Sensitivity: RL algorithms often rely on several hyperparameters that need to be carefully tuned for optimal performance.
 The performance of RL agents can be sensitive to the choice of hyperparameters, such as learning rates, discount factors, exploration rates, network architectures, and more.
 Finding the right combination of hyperparameters can be time-consuming and requires expertise.

 Scalability: As the complexity of the problem or the size of the state and action space increases, RL algorithms may struggle to scale effectively.
 The computational requirements, memory usage, and training time can become prohibitive in large-scale or continuous state-action spaces.

+# Mapping a Problem to a Markov Decision Process:

+Here's a structured approach:

+1. Define the Problem:

+Clearly articulate the problem you're trying to solve using an MDP.
+Identify the decision-making agent and its goal.

+2. Identify the States:

+List all possible states that the agent can occupy.
+Ensure states are mutually exclusive and collectively exhaustive.
+Examples: location in a grid, inventory levels, system health, etc.

+3. Determine Actions:

+Specify the set of actions available to the agent in each state.
+Actions represent decisions that can be made to transition between states.
+Examples: moving left/right/up/down, ordering more inventory, initiating repairs, etc.

+4. Model Transition Probabilities:

+For each state-action pair, define the probability of transitioning to each possible next state.
+This captures the uncertainty inherent in the environment.
+Use historical data, domain knowledge, or estimates to create transition probability matrices.

+5. Assign Rewards:

+Associate a numerical reward with each state-action-next state transition.
+Rewards quantify the desirability of outcomes and guide the agent's decision-making.
+Examples: positive rewards for reaching goals, negative rewards for incurring costs or penalties.

+6. Specify a Discount Factor (optional):

+If future rewards are less valuable than immediate rewards, introduce a discount factor (between 0 and 1).
+This controls the balance between short-term and long-term gains.

+7. Define a Policy:

+A policy dictates which action the agent should take in each state.
+It can be deterministic (always choosing a specific action) or stochastic (selecting actions with probabilities).